Doing Jiu Jitsu Off of the Mats

 By: Daniel Frank

-I’m willing to bet that your video feed has been inundated with jiu jitsu instructors from across the world showing you solo jiu jitsu drills that you can do from the safety of your own home.
+I’m willing to bet that your video feed has been inundated with jiu jitsu instructors from across the world showing you solo jiu jitsu drills (browse this site to know more about it) that you can do from the safety of your own home.
 If you are practicing these drills daily, then it must feel like you are going through the first ten minutes of an intro class incessantly.
+You can also claim compensation after your car accident, with the help of attorneys from here!
+On suspect-ion of wrongful death you can also seek the help of attorneys from wrongful death law firm.
 It feels like the jiu jitsu version of ‘Groundhog’s Day’.
 There is a reason that instructors from Richmond to New York to San Diego to London to Rio de Janeiro are teaching the same drills.
 They are fundamental.
 All of these solo drills are necessary to make your jiu jitsu better.
 Practice does make perfect.
 If you do not have someone in your home to do jiu jitsu with, then these are your only options to getting some work in.
 Make adjustments with some of these solo drills, combine them, find new ways to use them.
 Look on the bright side, the next time you take an intro class you will look like the best student when doing the solo drills.

 Everyone’s Cardio Will Be Terrible